Existential-Kernel/PogVM/README.md

 - Scalar pipelining architecture  (WIP)
 - Executable file analyser        (WIP)
 - No external libraries used, just raw C++
-- No hypervisor dependence (mostly bc I have no idea how to implement it lol)
+- No hypervisor dependency (mostly bc I have no idea how to implement it lol)

-# Prerequesites
+## Prerequesites
 - You must have at least 2 cores in the CPU you're using

-# Install
+## Install
   **Docker**
   ```
   mkdir build